Finger Test Probes & Accessibility Testing Probes

 - Alternative stop-face geometry relative to the more typical non-circular arrangement

-The TFP-1089 is a jointed finger probe intended for telecom-oriented requirements referenced by GR-1089.
+The TFP-1089 is a jointed finger test probe intended for GR-1089 testing.
 It differs from typical IEC and UL probes by using a finger that is 10 mm longer and by omitting the simulated palm, while keeping the remaining dimensions aligned with IEC / UL-style geometry.

 Product Details

-- Precision made of Delrin® and flash chrome-plated steel
+- Constructed from Delrin® and flash chrome-plated steel

 - Finger is 10 mm longer than standard IEC / UL-style probe versions